xmhbbovru/multilingual-multimerge/ruby/README.md

 the merge.
 Tested with ruby 1.9.3p194 under lubuntu 12.10, intel processor, 8 GB RAM.
 Requires PriorityQueue, tested with version 0.1.2; docopt, tested with 0.5.0;

-After extracting stuartrubysample.tar.gz, move the subdirectory common to the same level as the one in which this file and the rest are contained.
-I.e. mv common ..
-The reason for this is that the contents of common are used by all the language vertions.

 To test, use scripts in the common subdirectory, which is on the same level as the ruby directory containing this file.
 From the directory containing this